K.d. lang: Activism

 Lang appeared on the cover of the August 1993 issue of Vanity Fair photographed by Herb Ritts.
 The cover featured lang in a barber chair while model Cindy Crawford appeared to shave her face with a straight razor, which lang would later say was inspired by the French film Le mari de la coiffeuse.
 The issue contained a detailed article about lang which observed that she had thought that she would be ostracized by the country music industry when she came out as a lesbian.
+"I presented myself as myself.
+I didn't try to dispel lesbian rumors.
+I sang songs like 'Bopalina,' which was about my girlfriend.
+I didn't take boyfriends to the Grammys.
+I didn't do anything to cover it up; I just lived my life.
+There was a part of me that really didn’t think it was important to make an announcement.
+But to the gay community, saying 'I'm a lesbian' is dispelling any doubt."
 However, they were accepting, and her records continued to sell, but when she appeared in an ad for PETA, they were less impressed, owing to the relationship between country music and cattle ranching.

-In April 2008, lang spent time in Melbourne, Australia, as a guest editorialist for The Age.
+In April 2008, lang spent time in Melbourne, Australia, as a guest editor for The Age.
 This was in connection with her support for the Tibet human rights issues.
 On April 24, 2008, she joined pro-Tibet protesters in Canberra as the Beijing 2008 Summer Olympics torch relay made its way through the Australian capital.

 In 2011, lang was inducted to Q Hall of Fame Canada in recognition of the work she has done to further equality for all peoples around the world.

 Lang reflected on coming out in a 2016 interview with The Canadian Press, saying it "felt like it was the most responsible thing for society and myself" at the time.
 She also noted that dealing with the fallout was something she struggled with in the years that followed.
-"It's a very hard thing to unravel for me and decipher," she said.
+"It's a very hard thing to unravel for me and decipher", she said.
 "In a way you can't.
 It's all just a big ball of wax of who I am and what my role in popular culture was – and what pop culture's role was in me."

 Lang is a member of Canadian charity Artists Against Racism.